It wasn’t without its challenges but the journey of Erickson Paragas is a shining example of a human’s strong will to get healthier

 What is your workout regimen like?

 Last year, what I did for several months is to swim at least 1,000 yards every day.
 I’m not a swimmer.
-I actually hate kicking so much and it frustrates me to sink every time.
+I actually hate kicking so much and it frustrates me when I sink every time.
 I learned firsthand from lifeguards on how else I can enjoy swimming without kicking too much.
 I use the pull buoy most of the time.
-I still kick, but generally, I pull which helps me swim 2,000 yards every day.
+I still kick but generally I pull, which helps me swim 2,000 yards every day.

 Now that you’ve lost a significant amount of weight, how do you plan to keep it off?
 What are your next goals?

 I enjoy cooking and preparing my meals for the week.
 I try to maintain a balanced diet.
 I eat only what my body needs.
 I have days when I will crave caramel latte or caramel macchiato.
 I still drink it but it has became my weekly reward.
-This year, I added TRX and spinning to my exercise.
+This year, I added TRX and spinning to my exercise (see his routine below).
 I just swim nice and easy so I can relax at the end of the day.

 Weekday routine: TRX circuit for 30 minutes and swim at least 1,000 yards